Travel and Participation Grants & Abstract Awards

 - Basic/translational scientist or microbiologist from high-income setting and a second from a low- or middle-income country

-Finalists will be acknowledged with a ribbon that will be displayed on their ISPPD-12 poster during Symposium.
-Winners will be announced at the start of the final plenary session.
-Winners will receive a certificate and free registration for the next ISPPD (ISPPD 2022).
+Finalists will be acknowledged with a ribbon that will be displayed on their ISPPD-12 poster during the Symposium.
+Winners will be announced at the start of the final plenary session or closing ceremony.
+Winners will receive a certificate and free registration for the next ISPPD (ISPPD 2024).